antor44/livestream_video/Audio-Transcription-Chrome/README.md

 **Q: Some transcribed texts are difficult to read when words keep changing, and some phrases appear to be cut off.
 Why is that?**

 A: The extension relies on the output texts from the WhisperLive server, which uses a special technique to achieve real-time transcriptions.
-It first rapidly transcribes the most recent chunks of audio, and then re-transcribes them with better context.
+It first rapidly transcribes the most recent chunk of audio, and then re-transcribes them with better context.
 This causes frequent changes in the transcribed words.
 This is inherent to Whisper AI, which is not designed for real-time transcriptions.
 Processing online videos is very challenging due to the somewhat random nature of this transcription algorithm.
 Moreover, the output format and length of the transcribed texts from the WhisperLive server are even more unpredictable.

 Currently, the extension uses a very simple algorithm to handle the phrases that are being displayed and stored.
-In the near future, we plan to address these instability issues in the transcriptions.
+In the near future, we plan to address these instability issues in the visualization of the transcriptions.
 The solutions include:

 - **Managing the Dynamics of Transcriptions to Reduce Instability:**
   A sliding window or buffer with a look-ahead time of 1–2 seconds can be used before considering a phrase as final, allowing additional context to refine the transcription.
 This introduces some latency, but it may be acceptable depending on the user's needs.
   Alternatively, a system of "interim and final results" can be implemented, where only the final results are shown to the user after they have stabilized.

 - **Improving the Text Format:**
-  The current solution in the WhisperLive's own extension version joins all the phrases together with only spaces between words, resulting in text that is difficult to read.
+  The current solution in WhisperLive's own extension version is to join all sentences with only spaces between words, resulting in difficult-to-read texts.
 Simple formatting rules could be applied: inserting line breaks and adding basic punctuation based on common patterns.
 A post-processing step can be implemented using algorithms or lightweight correction models to correct common errors.
 Heuristic rules could be used to predict the most likely sequence of words, although this must be efficient for real-time processing.
 For example, correcting repeated or incoherent words using local context.